Lubov Rabinovich

 The artist's works of the period capture the self-confidence and optimism of the many ambitious Soviet projects of the period as well as more pastoral scenes and portraits.
-Notable works include: «First wedding on Virgin Soil» (1959), «The Student (The Thirtieth is Difficult)» (1963), and "On a farm" (1970).
+Notable works include: "First wedding on Virgin Soil" (1959), "The Student (The Thirtieth is Difficult)" (1963), and "On a farm" (1970).

-Many of Rabinovich's works are held in state and private collections of Russia, Kazakhstan, France, Belgium and the USA.
+Many of Rabinovich's works are held in state and private collections of Russia, such as the Tretyakov Gallery and the Radishchev Art Museum.
+Her works are also held by collections in Kazakhstan, France, Belgium and the USA.